 Streamline AI search pipelines with SQL

-Keep vector and search indexes continuously fresh with live, denormalized context from your operational data.
+Keep vector embeddings and search index attributes continuously up-to-date with real-time, integrated data products built from your operational data.

 Why Materialize

 Materialize is a different building block.
-It ingests operational data continuously over CDC or Kafka, lets you describe the context your indexes need in SQL, and then keeps that context up to date incrementally, doing the minimum work required to reflect every upstream change.
-The result is a single, declarative pipeline that streams precise deltas into Turbopuffer, OpenSearch, Pinecone, or any other index, with end-to-end freshness measured in hundreds of milliseconds.
+It ingests operational data continuously over CDC or Kafka, lets you describe the canonical entities of your business (a contract, a case, an order) and the context your indexes need in SQL, and keeps them up to date incrementally, doing the minimum work required to reflect every upstream change.
+The result is one declarative pipeline that streams precise deltas into Elastic, OpenSearch, Turbopuffer, or any other index, with end-to-end freshness measured in hundreds of milliseconds, plus a single surface to recreate the full record post retrieval.

 "AI has put massive amounts of raw truth in play that we couldn't work with before.
 Materialize gives us a flexible platform for turning that into live context, in a way that matches how an agent would want to read it."